react-chess/chessground/README.md

 - `contained: boolean` defaults to `false`, when enabled renders the chessboard in a `100%` width & height div.

+- `ref: Api` returns an instance of the Chessground API for interacting with the chessboard.

 Renders a simple `900 x 900` board, with pieces in their default position:

 ```jsx